 This is kind of old news, but a few weeks back, ex-Beatle Ringo Starr was in the US doing some promo.
 When suddenly, his unexpected walk-out on a daytime talk show stirred the media.
-He was labeled a rockstar diva and people (who cared) started taking sides.
-The headline peaked my interest and I read further.
+He was labelled a rockstar diva and people (who cared) started taking sides.
+The headline piqued my interest and I read further.
 The story is that the producers of the show asked him to cut two minutes out of the four-and-a-half minute song he was about the perform.

 Who authorised the conceit of television?
 Why, suddenly, are the impulsive guidelines set by television shows made more important that artistry and craft?
 What’s the point of publicly performing a version of the song that was never meant to be?
 It’s maddening for a songwriter to have their creation belittled so thoughtlessly.